All Episodes

 Look, I'm way long here.

-This next segment's gonna be real short.
+This next segment's going to be real short.

 I apologize in advance.